 Through Mary's Meals The Bannatyne Foundation feeds almost 16 thousand children every day in Malawi.

 The charity is also operating in Haiti feeding children who were affected by the major earthquake, which hit the island.
 Duncan was honoured with the Order of the British Empire for his contribution to charity and he is also a UK Ambassador for UNICEF, a Trustee of Comic Relief and President of No Smoking Day.

 On one of Duncan’s first trips to a Romanian orphanage in the 1990s, he met a lovely little girl who had become deaf/blind because she’d had food trapped in her cleft palate that had gone unnoticed.
 The resulting infection had eventually caused her disability.
 It was so unnecessary and could have been avoided with a simple surgery when she was a baby.
 This was one of the reasons Duncan was so motivated to travel to Guadalajara, Mexico with the charity Operation Smile.
 This medical charity provides free safe surgeries to children with clefts in over 60 countries.

 Sign up to our newsletter

-Read Our FAQS for further details on reopening and our Coronavirus adjustments.
+Read Our FAQS for further details on closures in accordance with Government restrictions and our Coronavirus adjustments.